dstumpe264/MVCCrudProject/README.md

 ## MVC Crud Project(11/2017)
 ### David Stumpe AKA Lord Stumpicus
 Description of my CRUD project and technologies I used for this project...
 My project is designed to demonstrate what I've learned up to this point at Skill Distillery.
 In this project I demonstrate CRUD, Create, Retrieve, Update, Delete.
+Part 2 of this project demonstrates what I have learned about databases.
+Instead of individual warriors being created and instantiated through the program it's self and living in memory, they are now kept in a database.
+Using MySql query statements to pull them and store them.
+The WebApp now has CRUD functionality through a database.
+Disclosure: The dialogue of my web app is intended to be humorous, and is sort of an inside joke, I have no delusions of grandeur.
+It does not reflect my beliefs.
 More explanation to come.
 * Gradle
 * Spring
 * MVC